speedcontrol/nodecg-speedcontrol/README.md

 ![Run Timer Stopped](READMES/img/run-timer-stopped.png)

-If you have enabled the Twitch integration in the configuration in this bundle's config, there will be a panel in *Main Workspace* called *Twitch Control*, which will have a button to set up the connection with Twitch.
+If you have enabled the Twitch integration in this bundle's config, there will be a panel in *Main Workspace* called *Twitch Control*, which will have a button to set up the connection with Twitch.
 Use this to connect the application to your Twitch account.

 ![Twitch Control Login](READMES/img/twitch-control-1.png)

 Once you have done the above, make sure to turn the auto-sync on in the panel, otherwise it will not be done when you change runs.
-You can also manually update the title, game and if enabled, the Twitch usernames for the FrankerFaceZ featured channels integration if you have this enabled.
+You can also manually update the title, game and the Twitch usernames for the FrankerFaceZ featured channels integration if you have this enabled.

 ![Twitch Control Logged In](READMES/img/twitch-control-2.png)